Tatoeba/tatoeba2/README.md

 #### Using NFS (Unix/MacOS)

 If you’re using GNU/Linux or MacOS, we recommend NFS because it’s fast and allows you to run `git` without noticeable delay.
 The source code is served over NFS by the VM.

-Add the following line to your /etc/fstab:
+First, make sure the NFS client is installed (Debian/Ubuntu users need to install the `nfs-common` package).
+Then, add the following line to your /etc/fstab:

 ```
 # Change /your/path/to/imouto/Tatoeba/ to the actual path of Imouto